SpinQ: Compilation strategies for scalable spin-qubit architectures: SpinQ -- the first native compilation framework for scalable spin-qubit architectures

-\textbf{Decomposition of quantum gates}.
-Inputted QASM quantum circuits are transformed into a custom-made intermediate representation (IR) data format.
+Inputted QASM quantum circuits are first transformed into a custom-made intermediate representation (IR) data format.
 Quantum gates are then decomposed into gates native to the architecture based on the decomposition sequences specified in the architectural configuration file.
+These sequences are reported in \cite{morais2019mapping}.